Menstrual Cramp Relief

 Homeopathic remedies for dysmenorrhea address the underlying cause of dysmenorrhea and individual susceptibility.
-As far as therapeutic medication is concerned, several remedies are available to treat dysmenorrhea that can be selected on the basis of cause, sensations, and modalities of the complaints.
-For individualized remedy selection and treatment, the patient should consult a qualified homeopathic doctor in person.
+As far as therapeutic medication is concerned, several remedies are available to treat dysmenorrhea that can be selected based on the cause, sensations, and modalities of the complaints.
+The patient should consult a qualified homeopathic doctor for individualized remedy selection and treatment.

 Listed below are homeopathic remedies for menstrual cramp relief

-- Chamomilla: This homeopathic remedy for dysmenorrhea is indicated when the person’s mood and nerves are so sensitive that pains seem almost unbearable.
+- Chamomilla: This homeopathic remedy for dysmenorrhea is indicated when the person’s mood and nerves are so sensitive that pain seems almost unbearable.

-- Cocculus: This remedy is indicated when a woman has cramp or pressing pain in the pelvic or abdominal region, along with weakness or dizziness.
+- Cocculus: This remedy is indicated when a woman has cramps or pressing pain in the pelvic or abdominal region, along with weakness or dizziness.

-- Caulophyllum thalictroides: This remedy relieves menstrual cramps occurring at the onset of periods, with scanty flow.
+- Caulophyllum thalictroides: This remedy relieves menstrual cramps at the onset of periods with scanty flow.

-- Colocynthis: This remedy relieves abdominal and menstrual cramps improved by bending over, strong pressure, and heat.
+- Colocynthis: This remedy relieves abdominal and menstrual cramps that improve from bending over, applying strong pressure, and applying heat.

 Acupuncture for menstrual cramp relief Outside of China

 What about acupuncture?
-Many individuals absolutely swear by it and use this ancient Chinese method for ailments such as fibromyalgia, headaches, low back pain, and yes, even menstrual cramps.
+Many individuals swear by it and use this ancient Chinese method for ailments such as fibromyalgia, headaches, low back pain, and, yes, even menstrual cramps.

-There are many symptoms that accompanying a period.
-Normal menstruation usually has a regular cyclicity, a consistent flow pattern, and a minimal amount if any of clots.
+Many symptoms accompany a period.
+Normal menstruation usually has a regular cyclicity, a consistent flow pattern, and a minimal amount, if any, of clots.
 Travel, stress, trauma, and dietary changes can alter the menstrual cycle.
-These alterations should be temporary and any persistent changes should prompt to have a woman’s body evaluated by a specialist.
-On the other hand, the changes of the character, cyclicity, flow, and length of menstrual bleeding can just manifest the reaction of a woman’s body to stress.
+These changes should be transient, and any persistent ones should prompt a specialist to examine a woman’s body.
+On the other hand, changes in the character, cyclicity, flow, and length of menstrual bleeding can manifest the reaction of a woman’s body to stress.

 Acupuncture for dysmenorrhea treatment As A Part of Traditional Chinese Medicine

-Traditional Chinese Medicine aka TCM has both treatments: acupuncture for cramps and herbal medicine for menstrual cramps.
-Menstrual cramps occur due to stagnation of blood flow depriving the pelvic region of adequate oxygen, nutrients, and waste removal, causing ischemia.
-Acupuncture for cramps, as well as herbal, and dietary treatments, focus on enhancing blood flow through the pelvic area.
-Acupuncture for cramps treatment protocol will vary from person to person depending on the diagnosis.
-The impairment of blood flow may occur as a result of cold, heat, dampness, deficiency of blood or qi, or some combination of these.
-Often people try over-the-counter herbal remedies for this problem and find no relief because they didn’t get one that treats the actual cause of the disorder.
+Traditional Chinese Medicine, aka TCM, has both treatments: acupuncture for cramps and herbal medicine for menstrual cramps.
+Menstrual cramps occur due to stagnation of blood flow, depriving the pelvic region of adequate oxygen, nutrients, and waste removal, causing ischemia.
+Acupuncture for cramps and herbal and dietary treatments focus on enhancing blood flow through the pelvic area.
+Acupuncture for cramps treatment protocol will vary from person to person, depending on the diagnosis.
+The impairment of blood flow may occur due to cold, heat, dampness, deficiency of blood or qi, or some combination thereof.
+Often, people try over-the-counter herbal remedies for this problem and find no relief because they didn’t get one that treats the actual cause of the disorder.

-Acupuncture for cramps may be helpful in alleviating the symptoms such as pain, profuse bleeding, fatigue, which affects up to half of all young women population.
+Acupuncture for cramps may help alleviate symptoms such as pain, profuse bleeding, and fatigue, which affect up to half of all young women’s populations.
 An extensive review of past studies has found the high effectiveness of acupuncture for cramps in women of all ages.
-In February of 2010, Reuters news service reported on findings of a review of 27 studies involving nearly 3000 women with menstrual pain (dysmenorrhea).
-Simply put, acupuncture “involves the insertion of extremely thin needles in your skin at strategic points,” It is a practice that began thousands of years ago in China.
-Here in the West, we have adopted this technique with the view of stimulating nerves, muscles, and connective tissue.
+In February 2010, the Reuters news service reported on the findings of a review of 27 studies involving nearly 3000 women with menstrual pain (dysmenorrhea).
+Simply put, acupuncture “involves the insertion of extremely thin needles in your skin at strategic points.”
+It is a practice that began thousands of years ago in China.
+Here in the West, we have adopted this technique to stimulate nerves, muscles, and connective tissue.

 For some, acupuncture for cramps seems to help the body decrease pain and heighten blood flow.

 - It is painless.
-Acupuncture needles are very fine and painless even if deeply inserted into the skin.
+Acupuncture needles are fine and painless, even if they are deeply inserted into the skin.
 Even patients who are afraid of needles report little discomfort.